-Real Venetian Food consists of both influences.
-It is so delicious and mostly consists of easy recipes, with special, natural ingredients though.
+Real Venetian Food is so delicious and mostly consists of easy recipes, with special, natural ingredients though.
 La Venessiana would like to give you the keys to learn how to integrate easy, delicious and healthy Venetian meals into your daily life.
 You can check out our Recipes here and head over to our Spice Atelier, but first, let’s start with giving yo all the background information.
 Why is Venetian food really special ?

 Imagine extensive salt gardens in a shallow Lagoon and a just a few islands permanently above water.
 That was Venice, or rather, Le Venetiae, part of the Byzantine (Eastern Roman) Empire during the 4th century AD.
 Venice developed close commercial relationships with her mother town Byzantium and the Levant.
 These commercial and family ties are the causes for Venetian food to look and taste so different.
 Just unexpected but so tempting !!
 It makes you long to explore further, promised !!